-Planned Activities CDBG funds in the amount of \$150,000 will be utilized to assist low to moderate income homeowners that are in need of minor home repairs.
+Target Date 9/30/2020 Estimate the number This activity will assist 9 households whose income is at or below 80% of area and type of families median income. that will benefit from the proposed activities Location Description City-Wide Planned Activities CDBG funds in the amount of \$275,000 will be utilized to assist low to moderate income homeowners that are in need of minor home repairs.
 Funds available may assist with all aspects of rehabilitation, lead based paint abatement, and clearance activities.
-6 Project Name CDBG: Activities in Support of Affordable Housing Development Target Area City-Wide Goals Supported 1D: Develop New Affordable Rental Housing 1B: Development of New Housing for Ownership Needs Addressed Provide Decent Affordable Housing Funding CDBG: \$5,000,000 Description In an effort to create and preserve affordable housing, the City will utilize CDBG funds to support affordable housing development through acquisition, rehabilitation, clearance, site improvements and neighborhood infrastructure.
-This funding will supplement rental housing development and homeownership housing development through the HOME Program.
-Outcomes will include acquisition, rehabilitation, resale or new construction homeownership housing and acquisition rehabilitation or new construction rental housing.
-Target Date 9/30/2019 Estimate the number It is anticipated that there will be approximately 75 units for this type of activity and type of families that will include single family homes and rental housing development.
-Single family that will benefit from units for homeownership will be sold to first time homebuyers whose income does the proposed not exceed 80% of area median income.
-Rental housing development units will be activities available to households whose income does not exceed 80% of area median income.
+6 Project Name CDBG: Activities in Support of Affordable Rental Housing Development Target Area City-Wide Goals Supported 1D: Develop New Affordable Rental Housing Needs Addressed Provide Decent Affordable Housing Funding CDBG: \$3,250,000 Description In an effort to create and preserve affordable housing, the City will utilize CDBG funds to support affordable housing development through acquisition, rehabilitation, clearance, site improvements and neighborhood infrastructure.
+This funding will supplement rental housing development through the HOME Program.
+Outcomes will include acquisition rehabilitation or new construction rental housing.
+Target Date 9/30/2020 Estimate the number It is anticipated that there will be approximately 75 units for this type of activity and type of families that will include rental housing development.
+Rental housing development units that will benefit from will be available to households whose income does not exceed 60% of area median the proposed activities income.
 Location Description City-Wide Planned Activities In an effort to create and preserve affordable housing, the City will utilize CDBG funds to support affordable housing development through acquisition, rehabilitation, clearance, site improvements and neighborhood infrastructure.
-This funding will supplement rental housing development and homeownership housing development through the HOME Program.
-Outcomes will include acquisition, rehabilitation, resale or new construction homeownership housing and acquisition rehabilitation or new construction rental housing.
-7 Project Name CDBG: Green and Healthy Homes Match , Target Area City-Wide Goals Supported Needs Addressed 1A: Rehabilitate Existing Housing Stock Provide Decent Affordable Housing CDBG: \$350,000 Funding Description CDBG. \$350,000 CDBG funds will be used as a match for the Lead Hazard Reduction Demonstration Description (LHRD) grant funds to assist low to moderate income families address health and environmental safety issues in their homes across San Antonio.
-Target Date 9/30/2019 Estimate the number This program will assist 60 households whose income is at or below 80% of area and type of families median income. that will benefit from the proposed activities Location Description City-Wide Planned Activities CDBG funds will be used as a match for the Lead Hazard Reduction Demonstration (LHRD) grant funds to assist low to moderate income families address health and environmental safety issues across San Antonio.
-8 Project Name CDBG: Code Enforcement Activities Target Area NA .
-0 12
+This funding will supplement rental housing development through the HOME Program.
+Outcomes will include acquisition rehabilitation or new construction rental housing.
+7 Project Name CDBG: Activities in Support of Affordable Homeownership Housing Development Target Area City-Wide Goals Supported 1B: Development of New Housing for Homeownership Needs Addressed Provide Decent Affordable Housing Funding CDBG: \$1,750,000 Description In an effort to create and preserve affordable housing, the City will utilize CDBG funds to support affordable housing development through acquisition, rehabilitation, clearance, site improvements and neighborhood infrastructure.
+This funding will supplement homeownership housing development through the HOME Program.
+Outcomes will include acquisition, rehabilitation, resale or new construction homeownership housing.
+Target Date 9/30/2020 Estimate the number It is anticipated that there will be approximately 30 units for this type of activity and type of families that will include single family homes.
+Single family units for homeownership will be that will benefit from sold to first time homebuyers whose income does not exceed 80% of area median the proposed activities income.
+Location Description City-Wide